 To a certain degree, Egypt already IS afraid of Israel.
 But, I’m not sure that ‘terror’ would be an accurate description of what she feels now.
 Something changes… or happens, to make Egypt afraid of Israel.

 Could it be that Israel really does have nuclear weapons?

 And, could it be that Israel is forced to demonstrate their willingness to use them?

 That would make ANYONE afraid.

-As of this writing, it is possible that Israel may feel forced to us nuclear weapons against Iran’s own nuclear weapons development program.
+As of this writing, it is possible that Israel may feel forced to use ground-penetrating nuclear warheads against Iran’s own underground nuclear weapons development program.
 The Iranians have already begun weapons development in the Fordo bunkers, south of Tehran.
-Currently, these bunkers are more than 200 meters under ground, and able to withstand any conventional attack.
+Currently, these bunkers are more than 200 meters under ground, and able to withstand almost any conventional attack.

 Will Israel use a nuclear weapon against Iran?